jkvargas/russimp/README.md

 Russimp is a library for talking to the assimp library which enables you to read 3d models in different formats to a common structure.

 * OSX: You will need to update Brew and install assimp with it.
 * Linux: You will need to install assimp 5.1.0.
-I guess that ubuntu still have 5.0.1 on their repos.
+I guess that ubuntu still has 5.0.1 on their repos.
 If that is the case then you can take a look at install_assimp.bash on how to install it manually.
 * Windows: Still not supported since vcpkg still only offers assimp 5.0.1.

 If you need bindings for version 5.0.1 just pickup a release before 1.0.0.